ValeTheVioletMote/fecc/readme.md

 Converted to Scala and updated again by Vale the Violet Mote (v3)

-Using AK's Skin Palettes and Blade's FE (hair) Palettes!
+Using Blade's FE Hair & Skin Palettes!

 v3 Changelog:
 - Rewritten in Scala